 Each topic is presented as a unit, with three to eight lessons (called mysteries) within each unit building upon one another.
-For example the Human Machine unit has four mysteries: Why do your biceps bulge?, What do blind people see?, How can some animals see in the dark?, and How does your brain control your body?
-Another example is the unit on Invisible Forces with these mysteries: How could you win a tug-of-war against and elephant?, What makes bridges so strong?, How can you go faster down a slide?, and What can magnets do?
+For example, the Human Machine unit has four mysteries: Why do your biceps bulge?, What do blind people see?, How can some animals see in the dark?, and How does your brain control your body?
+Another example is the unit on Invisible Forces with these mysteries: How could you win a tug-of-war against an elephant?, What makes bridges so strong?, How can you go faster down a slide?, and What can magnets do?

 Instruction is through online videos created by the folks at Mystery Science and parent-directed discussion and activities.
 Videos are brief or stop frequently for an activity or discussion.
-Parents or teacher should be able to lead any discussion based upon what they have just watched.
+Parents or teachers should be able to lead any discussion based upon what they have just watched.
 It doesn’t appear necessary to watch in advance.
 However, parents or teachers do need to gather supplies for the activities in advance by first looking at the prep page found under “Get Activity Supplies” for each exploration.
 This page includes links to worksheets and answer keys to print out as well as the list of any other resources you will need.
 Activities sometimes require nothing more than paper and pencils.
 However, they often will use just a few simple resources such as in one activity having to do with rocks and weathering that requires sugar cubes, washable markers, a paper plate, a food storage container, and pencils.

 Explorations are designed for class groups with students working in pairs or groups.
 However, most activities will adapt easily for a parent working with only one or two children.